-- To recognise the main risk and protection factors that influence the process of health and illness. - To involve groups and communities in health education and training activities aimed at strengthening behaviours and the adoption of a healthy lifestyle. - To provide patients with tools that favour treatment compliance and to identify and monitor individuals with a higher risk of non-compliance that can pose a risk to themselves and to the community. - To apply preventive measures to healthy individuals and patients throughout all life stages and in all phases of the natural history of illness. - To guide individuals, patients and groups on how to handle illness prevention measures and use the services provided by the healthcare system. - To empower individuals by implementing healthcare educational activities that allow them to be independent as long as possible, as well as to take decisions on their health and illness.
+promotion and prevention, guidance & teaching CONTENT POTENTIAL LEARNING OUTCOMES • Principles of health and illness • To recognise the main risk and protection faction faction faction faction faction faction factors and for the process of health and illness.
+Public health and health promotion and prevention, community/ • To involve groups and communities in health ea and training activities aimed at strengthening beh and the adoption of a healthy lifestyle. primary care Patient guidance and health education Societal and intersectoral • To provide patients with tools that favour the compliance and to identify and monitor inder with a higher risk of non-compliance that can risk to themselves and to the community. perspective and influence Citizens' empowerment and involvement • To apply preventive measures to healthy ind and patients throughout all life stages and in all of the natural history of illness. • To guide individuals, patients and groups on handle illness prevention measures and use the provided by the healthcare system. • To empower individuals by implementing he educational activities that allow them to be inder as long as possible, as well as to take decisions health and illness.